tamius-han/gimp-autobubble/README.md

 `ypad=X` — bubble should have this many pixels of empty space above and below the upper and lower edges of text.
 `xpad=X` — bubble should have this many pixels of empty space to the left and right of the left and right edges of text.
 `color=#xxxxxx` — speech bubble color in hexadecimal/html values.
 Only takes the six-digit hex code, not words.
-`outline` — automatically add outline to speech bubbles `outline_color=#xxxxxx` — color for outline.
+`outline=X[,Y]` — automatically add outline to speech bubbles.
+X is thickness of outline in pixels.
+Y is optional parameter for feather.
+`outline_color=#xxxxxx` — color for outline.
 Meaningless if `outline` option is not specified.
 `no_auto` — toggles automatic mode off.
 Not sure if useful.
 `separate_groups` — will create bubbles for entire group instead instead of outlining each layer inside of the group individually.
 Outline of a layer group will not include outline of layers inside nested groups.
 Those will be processed separately.
 `separate_layers` — will create a bubble for every layer inside a group (recursively)

-If neither `separate_groups` and `separate_layers` are set, script will outline current layer or layer group.
-If creating bubble on layer group in this case, the bubble layer will contain bubbles of all layers in the layer group, including layers inside a nested group.
+If neither `separate_groups` and `separate_layers` are set, ~~script will outline current layer or layer group.
+If creating bubble on layer group in this case, the bubble layer will contain bubbles of all layers in the layer group, including layers inside a nested group~~TODO.
 These two options can _not_ be defined at the same time.
-If you try to use both at once, the last one wins.
+If you try to use both at once, the last one wins.~~

 `merge_source` — merge source layer.
 Only works with `separate_layers` option.
 `merge_outline` — merge outline with bubble layer.
 Only works if `outline` option is toggled.